Host Community Respecting Refugee Housing: Diversity Preferences

 \section{Diversity Preferences}

 In the anonymous refugee housing, we are not assuming the preferences of individual refugees.
 Thanks to this property, the model is as simple as possible.
-The fully hedonic setting from \Cref{sec:hedonic_setting} precisely captures preferences of both the refugees and the inhabitants.
+The fully hedonic setting from \Cref{sec:hedonic_setting} precisely captures the preferences of both the refugees and the inhabitants.
 On the other hand, the fully hedonic model is not very realistic, as it is hard to acquaint all inhabitants with all refugees.

-Hence, we introduce the third model of refugees housing, where both the inhabitants and the refugees are partitioned into types and agents from both groups have preferences over fractions of agents of each type in their neighbourhood.
+Hence, we introduce the third model of refugees housing, where both the inhabitants and the refugees are partitioned into types and agents from both groups have preferences over fractions of agents of each type in their neighborhood.

-Such a diversity goals, where agents are partitioned into types and the preferences of agents are based on the fraction of each type in their neighbourhood or coalition, was successfully used in many scenarios such as school choice~\cite{AzizZ2021,AzizGSW2019,AzizGS2020}, public housing~\cite{BenabbouCHSZ2018,GrossHumberBBM2021}, hedonic games~\cite{BredereckEI2019,BoehmerE2020a,BoehmerE2020b,Darmann2021,GanianHKSS2022}, multi-attribute matching~\cite{AhmadiADFK2021}, or employee hiring~\cite{SchumannCFD2019}.
+Such diversity goals, where agents are partitioned into types and the preferences of agents are based on the fraction of each type in their neighborhood or coalition, were successfully used in many scenarios such as school choice~\cite{AzizZ2021,AzizGSW2019,AzizGS2020}, public housing~\cite{BenabbouCHSZ2018,GrossHumberBBM2021}, stable rommate~\cite{BoehmerE2020a}, hedonic games~\cite{BredereckEI2019,BoehmerE2020b,Darmann2023,GanianHKSS2023}, multi-attribute matching~\cite{AhmadiADFK2021}, or employee hiring~\cite{SchumannCFD2019}.

 Before we formally define the computational problem of our interest, let us introduce further notation.
-Let $N = \IH\cup\RF$ be a set of agents partitioned into $k$ types $T_1,\ldots,T_k$.
-For a set $S\subseteq N$, we define a \emph{palette} as a $k$-tuple $\left(\frac{|T_i\cap S|}{|S|}\right)_{i\in[k]}$ if $|S|\geq 1$ and $k$-tuple $(0,\ldots,0)$ if $S=\emptyset$.
-Given an agent $a\in N$, her approval set is a subset of the set $\left\{\left(\frac{|T_i\cap S|}{|S|}\right)_{i\in[k]}\mid S\subseteq 2^N\right\}$.
+Let~$\agents = \IH\cup\RF$ be a set of agents partitioned into~$\tau$ types~$T_1,\ldots,T_\tau$.
+For a set~$S\subseteq \agents$, we define a \emph{palette} as a~$\tau$-tuple~$\left(\frac{|T_i\cap S|}{|S|}\right)_{i\in[\tau]}$ if~$|S|\geq 1$ and~$\tau$-tuple~$(0,\ldots,0)$ if~$S=\emptyset$.
+Given an agent~$a\in \agents$, her approval set is a subset of the set~$\left\{\left(\frac{|T_i\cap S|}{|S|}\right)_{i\in[\tau]}\mid S\subseteq 2^\agents\right\}$.

-\begin{definition} A housing $\pl\colon\RF\to V_U$ is called \emph{diversity respecting} if for every inhabitant $i\in\IH$ the palette for the set $\{h\in\IH\mid \ia(h) \in N(\ia(i))\}\cup\{r\in\RF\mid \pl(r)\in N(\ia(i))\}$ is in $A_i$, and for every refugee $r\in\RF$ the palette for the set $\{h\in\IH\mid \ia(h) \in N(\pl(r))\}\cup\{r'\in\RF\mid \pl(r')\in N(\pl(r))\}$ is in $A_r$. \end{definition}
+\begin{definition} A housing~$\pl\colon\RF\to V_U$ is called \emph{diversity respecting} if for every inhabitant~$i\in\IH$ the palette for the set~$(V_{\IH} \cap N_G(\ia(i)))\cup( V_{\pl} \cap N_G(\ia(i)) )$ is in~$A_i$, and for every refugee~$r\in\RF$ the palette for the set~$(V_{\IH}\cap N_G(\pl(r)))\cup(V_{\pl} \cap N_G(\pl(r)) )$ is in~$A_r$. \end{definition}